ZivaXu/ch04-git-basics/exercise-1/README.md

 5. In the `README.md` file, make an ordered list of what you ate for breakfast today
+## What I Ate for Breakfast
+  1. brownies
+  2. iced coffee
+  3. cold rain from Seattle's
+  4. my sorrows and tears

 6. Using your terminal, add and commit the changes you've made to your repository